Harry will not attend trial opening in legal claim against Sun publisher

 “Both claimants allege unlawful destruction of emails by News International between 2010-2011.
 This allegation is wrong, unsustainable, and is strongly denied.

-“NGN’s case will involve a range of relevant witnesses to defend the case, including current and former employees.

-“The trial is running within a very strict timescale from the court and we are calling the witnesses we believe will be sufficient to defend the allegations within the timescale set by the court.”

-The trial is expected to begin at the Rolls Building at 10.30am on Tuesday.
+The trial is scheduled to begin at 10.30am on Tuesday at the Rolls Building in London.